The origin of secular Buddhism

-After studying and practicing with Theravāda teachers in India, Thailand, and Burma in the late 1960s and early 1970s, Jack Kornfeld, Christina Feldman, Sharon Salzberg, Christopher Titmuss, Joseph Goldstein and others brought this laicized dharma back to the United States and the UK.
-To make the dharma more relevant, they downplayed the hierarchical and patriarchal aspects of Buddhist monastic culture, as well as most of its ritualistic forms, in favor of a lay-oriented form of Buddhism which became known as the insight meditation movement.
+After studying with Theravāda teachers in India, Thailand, and Myanmar in the late 1960s and early 1970s, Jack Kornfeld, Christina Feldman, Sharon Salzberg, Christopher Titmuss, Joseph Goldstein, and others brought these teachings to the English-speaking world.
+They sought to make the dharma more relevant and downplayed monastic hierarchy, patriarchy, and ritual.
+Instead, they favored a lay-oriented, psychologically informed approach, which became known as insight meditation.

-However, while running dead on some aspects of traditional Buddhism, insight meditation has preserved many conventional teachings, such as the notion of nirvana as a permanent status and transcendence of the human condition, as well as a teacher’s charismatic authority based on dharma transmission and spiritual pedigree, or lineage.
+However, while rejecting some aspects of traditional Buddhism, insight meditation has preserved many conventional teachings, such as the notion of nirvana as a permanent status and transcendence of the human condition, as well as a teacher’s charismatic authority based on dharma transmission and spiritual pedigree, or lineage.

 Parallel developments occurred in the take-up of Japanese Zen Buddhism in the west.